microsoft/typechat.net/README.md

 ## Using your own client
 TypeChat accesses language models using the [ILanguageModel](src/typechat/ILanguageModel.cs) interface.
 [LanguageModel](src/typechat/LanguageModel.cs) implements ILanguageModel.

 You can use your own model client by implementing ILanguageModel.
+If you don't use one of the Open AI models listed above, you will likely also need to supply [JsonTranslatorPrompts](./src/typechat/IJsonTranslatorPrompts.cs) that work best with your model.

 # Code of Conduct